-- E3.17.6 Corrective action by the taxpayer - E.3.17.6.1Where a taxpayer receives a pooling notice or a notice of binding, the taxpayer may take 'relevant corrective action' in relation to the tax arrangements and the tax advantage specified in the notice before the beginning of the closed period set out in section 209(9) (see para E3.22). - E3.17.6.2For pooled cases the closed period commences 31 days from the date on which the pooling notice is issued, therefore the taxpayer has 30 days from the date the notice was issued to take the relevant corrective action.
-The application of the closed period for bound cases is explained at para E3.22.5. - E3.17.6.3The purpose of allowing a taxpayer to take relevant corrective action is to ensure that the taxpayer has the opportunity to settle with HMRC prior to a penalty being imposed under the GAAR provisions. - E3.17.6.4If the taxpayer takes the relevant corrective action, they are treated for the purposes of the notice of final decision for pooled or bound cases under paragraphs 8 and 9 of Schedule 43A, and for the purposes of Schedule 43B (generic referral of tax arrangements see para E3.23), as not having been given the notice in question such that they are no longer in a pool or they are no longer bound. - E3.17.6.5Relevant corrective action is classed as having been taken where the taxpayer takes the following two steps:
+- E3.17.6 Corrective action by the taxpayer - E3.17.6.1 Where a taxpayer receives a pooling notice or a notice of binding, the taxpayer may take 'relevant corrective action' in relation to the tax arrangements and the tax advantage specified in the notice before the beginning of the closed period set out in section 209(9) (see para E3.22). - E3.17.6.2 For pooled cases the closed period commences 31 days from the date on which the pooling notice is issued, therefore the taxpayer has 30 days from the date the notice was issued to take the relevant corrective action.
+The application of the closed period for bound cases is explained at para E3.22.5. - E3.17.6.3 The purpose of allowing a taxpayer to take relevant corrective action is to ensure that the taxpayer has the opportunity to settle with HMRC prior to a penalty being imposed under the GAAR provisions. - E3.17.6.4 If the taxpayer takes the relevant corrective action, they are treated for the purposes of the pooled arrangements opinion notice and the notice of final decision for pooled or bound cases under paragraphs 8 and 9 of Schedule 43A, and for the purposes of Schedule 43B (generic referral of tax arrangements see para E3.23), as not having been given the notice in question such that they are no longer in a pool or they are no longer bound. - E3.17.6.5 Relevant corrective action is classed as having been taken where the taxpayer takes the following two steps.

-Step one
+Step one:

-- The taxpayer amends a return or claim in order to counteract the tax advantage specified in the notice or - If a taxpayer has made a tax appeal on the basis that the tax advantage specified in the pooling notice or notice of binding does arise from the tax arrangements specified in the notice, the taxpayer must take all necessary action to enter into a written agreement with HMRC for the purpose of giving up that advantage - For the purposes of this provision, a person is not prevented from making an amendment to a return or claim before the tax enquiry is closed by virtue of any other statutory time limits.
+- the taxpayer amends a return or claim in order to counteract the tax advantage specified in the notice or - the taxpayer takes all necessary action to enter into a written agreement with HMRC for the purpose of giving up the tax advantage specified in the notice

+For the purposes of this provision, a person is not prevented from making an amendment to a return or claim before the tax enquiry is closed by virtue of any other statutory time limits.

-Step two
+Step two:

-- The taxpayer notifies HMRC that the first step has been taken and - The taxpayer notifies HMRC of any additional amount which has or will become due and payable as a result of the first step being taken
+- the taxpayer notifies HMRC that the first step has been taken and - the taxpayer notifies HMRC of any additional amount which has or will become due and payable as a result of the first step being taken